emersonrp/bindcontrol/README.md

 I make liberal use of `typing` in parameters, attributes, and return values, and continue to add this into new and existing code as I go.
 This has proven to be a bit of a hassle since BindControl was originally a direct port of CityBinder, and inherited many of its original questionable design decisions, as well as having introduced any number of its own over the years.
 Enforcing more strict typing is an ongoing process, but has resulted in cleaner and better code, as well as having surfaced any number of potential and actual bugs.

 Any submitted patches or pull requests should pass the test suite and `pyright` at the very least.
 Adding new tests is encouraged.

+## History

+BindControl began as a direct port of Konoko and Monorail's [CityBinder 0.76](http://sourceforge.net/projects/citybinder/), using Python and the WxWidgets UI toolkit.
+It has since come into its own, adding many original features, UI improvements, and quality-of-life upgrades.

+During City of Heroes' original run, CityBinder was the go-to app for keybinds.
+CityBinder is written in lua, using the IUP toolkit, and the required versions of those can be difficult to set up for development on modern OSes.
+I wanted to add features and clean up the UI, so in a stunningly unwise act of hubris, I instead started work on BindControl.

+I worked on it on-and-off for the remainder of the original run of City of Heroes, then shelved it, ostensibly forever, when NCSoft shut down the game.
+Then, of course, everything changed, the game lives again, and BindControl has a reason to exist.

+BindControl is and has been developed on Homecoming, and best supports that.
+Recently, beta support for Rebirth has been added, supporting the Guardian archetype, new powersets, the Genesis Incarnate slot, and more.
+This support is solid but is a work in progress -- Rebirth players, check it out and file issues as you find bugs!

 ## Credits